Whodunit: Howdunnit

+Whydunit

+A whydunit is a story in which the central mystery is the motive, rather than the perpetrator.
+A notable example is The Secret History by Donna Tartt, in which the killers and the circumstances of the murder are revealed on the first page.

 Parody and spoof

 In addition to standard humor, parody, spoof, and pastiche have had a long tradition within the field of crime fiction.
 Examples of pastiche are the Sherlock Holmes stories written by John Dickson Carr, and hundreds of similar works by such authors as E. B. Greenwood.
 As for parody, the first Sherlock Holmes spoofs appeared shortly after Conan Doyle published his first stories.
 Similarly, there have been innumerable Agatha Christie send-ups.
 The idea is to exaggerate and mock the most noticeable features of the original and, by doing so, amuse especially those readers who are also familiar with that original.

 There are also "reversal" mysteries, in which the conventional structure is deliberately inverted.
 One of the earliest examples of this is Trent's Last Case (1914) by E. C. Bentley (1875–1956).
 Trent, a very able amateur detective, investigates the murder of Sigsbee Manderson.
 He finds many important clues, exposes several false clues, and compiles a seemingly unassailable case against a suspect.
 He then learns that that suspect cannot be a murderer, and that while he found nearly all of the truth, his conclusion is wrong.
 Then, at the end of the novel, another character tells Trent that he always knew the other suspect was innocent, because "I shot Manderson myself."
 These are Trent's final words to the killer:

-'[...]
-I'm cured.
-I will never touch a crime-mystery again.
-The Manderson affair shall be Philip Trent's last case.
-His high-blown pride at length breaks under him.'
-Trent's smile suddenly returned.
-'I could have borne everything but that last revelation of the impotence of human reason. [...]
-I have absolutely nothing left to say, except this: you have beaten me.
-I drink your health in a spirit of self-abasement.
-And you shall pay for the dinner.'